awsdocs/amazon-s3-userguide/doc_source/acl-overview.md

   WRITE permission on a bucket enables this group to write server access logs \(see [Logging requests using server access logging](ServerLogs.md)\) to the bucket\.

 **Note**
 When using ACLs, a grantee can be an AWS account or one of the predefined Amazon S3 groups\.
 However, the grantee cannot be an IAM user\.
-For more information about AWS users and permissions within IAM, go to [Using AWS Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.
+For more information about AWS users and permissions within IAM, see [Using AWS Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.

 ## What permissions can I grant?<a name="permissions"></a>